Stuart Bingham: Return from ban and Masters champion (2018–present)

+Bingham beat O'Sullivan in the quarter-finals of the 2024 World Championship 13–10, before losing his semi-final against Jak Jones 12–17.

+In the 2024 UK Championship, Bingham beat Mark Williams in the first round after coming from 2–5 down to win 6–5.
+In his last-16 match against Zhang Anda, Bingham took a 5–1 lead but then lost five consecutive frames to lose 5–6.
+Bingham reached his first ranking event final for six years at the 2025 World Grand Prix, however he was whitewashed 0–10 in the final by Neil Robertson.
+Bingham failed to qualify for the 2025 World Championship after a defeat to Michael Holt during the qualifying rounds.

 Legacy

-Bingham has completed over 500 century breaks in professional competition, putting him tenth on the all-time list.
-Having made nine maximum breaks, he has made the fourth most of any player behind O'Sullivan (15), Higgins (12) and Hendry (11).
+Bingham has compiled over 600 century breaks in professional competition, putting him eleventh on the all-time list.
+Having made nine maximum breaks, he has made the fourth most of any player behind O'Sullivan (15), Higgins (13) and Hendry (11).
 Doherty and Bingham are the only players to have won both the amateur and professional world snooker championships.

 Personal life

 Bingham married Michelle Shabi in 2013 in a ceremony held in Cyprus.
 He moved the date of his wedding and cancelled his bachelor's party to make sure he could play in snooker competitions.
 The couple have a son, Shae, born in 2011; a daughter, Marnie Rose, born in January 2017; and Michelle's daughter Tegan, born in 2003.
 Bingham was once a keen amateur golfer, but made the decision to play less golf so that he could focus on snooker.

-Bingham is nicknamed "ball run", given to him during his amateur career as he was perceived to have more luck than other players.
+Bingham is nicknamed "ball-run", which stems from a reputation for having fortune on his side, or ‘getting the run of the ball’ in matches.